Designed For You And Your Baby

 The Labor Guard device was designed to allow you to focus more on your newborn and less on your postpartum recovery.

-The Labor Guard Perianal Stabilizer is a disposable, non-invasive medical device applied during active labor.
-It provides counter-pressure to protect the anus, thus preventing hemorrhoids during vaginal childbirth.
+The Labor Guard Perianal Stabilizer is a disposable, non-invasive medical device applied during active labor that provides counter-pressure to protect the anus, preventing hemorrhoids during vaginal childbirth.

 The Labor Guard device is the only product clinically proven to help prevent delivery-induced hemorrhoids.
 Request it for your delivery today.